nokiadatagathering/ndgdocs/sphinx/source/survey-list.rst

    Survey Filter to show only surveys currently being built

-and to return to the default list showing all surveys (i.e to turn off the filter) click the red highlighted text.
-Surveys are made **Available** by being sent to a device.
+To return to the default list, which shows all surveys (i.e to turn off the filter) click the red highlighted text.

+To send a survey to a device, you need to make it **Available** by clicking on .
 After a survey is made **Available** it can no longer be edited.
 It can however be duplicated and then edited again.
 To do this click the duplicate icon on the survey toolbar.

 .. figure:: images/duplicate.png
    :alt: Duplicate